GeoStat-Bayesian/anchoredDistr/README.md

 Example
 -------

-For an example of the package, we refer to the vignette in the /vignettes folder.
+For an example of the package, we refer to the vignette in the /vignettes folder as well as the publication detailing the package ([Savoy, 2017] (https://doi.org/10.32614/RJ-2017-034)).